jimm98y/MSSQLEXPRESS-M1-Install/README.md

 - Azure Attestation (AzureAttestService cannot be started on ARM64)
 - 64-bit SQL Configuration Manager not working (mmc.exe is only avaialble as ARM64 (non-EC) process and it cannot load x64 DLLs, so configuration of some features must be done through registry)

+## Authentication
+SQL Server is configured after installation with the BUILTIN\Administrators user group and using the Windows Authentication option.
+If you have issues logging in from the SQL Management Studio after the installation, please make sure you run it elevated ("Run as Administrator").

 ## Requirements
 - Windows 11 ARM64